 The argument about who invented soup is still going on.
-There are even food writers who claim that the invention of soup was “inevitable.”
+There are even food writers who claim that the invention of soup was inevitable.
 People who say this would probably not claim that cell phones were inevitable.
-The only difference between the invention of the cell phone and the invention of soup is that soup was invented about twenty thousand years ago while some of us can remember a time when there were no little phones that make strange noises in the theater or church.
+The only difference between the invention of the cell phone and the invention of soup is that soup was invented about twenty thousand years ago while some of us can remember a time when there were no little phones that made strange noises in the theater or church.

 Someone has to apply his or her intelligence to solve a problem or see something that does not yet exist.
-The man at the fire in front of the the cave wanted tender meat and his mate wanted to cook other edibles at the same time, so soup came into existence.
+The man at the fire in front of the cave wanted tender meat and his mate wanted to cook other edibles at the same time, so soup came into existence.
 The person who imagined a cell phone was probably a wife who wanted to remind her husband not to forget the bread and milk or a husband wishing he could apologize in advance for being late for dinner.

 Soup might have been invented by different people at different times around the world, or the invention may have spread from some remote cave in China where 20,000 year-old cooking pots have been discovered.
 Today, however, virtually everyone enjoys soup, and you can find dozens of soup cookbooks.

 I love a good soup and enjoy reading cookbooks.
 While not thought of as a cookbook, the plot of Stone Soup, by Marcia Brown, is really a recipe for a pretty good soup.
 I first read the book when I was about five years old.
 The story is based on a folk tale about three hungry soldiers who get some selfish villagers to supply the food for a pot of delicious soup.
 I was fascinated by how easy it sounded to make soup.